Thursday, April 22, 2021

 Kids love bike parks and below are a few that aren't already mentioned above.

-SE Flint Park Pump Track -This is a paved pumptrack and a lot of fun!
+SE Flint Park Pump Track -This is an asphalt pump track and a lot of fun!
 There's no parking beside the park but you can bike over from one of the nearby streets in the community.
 Do not park in the alley beside the park.
 The link takes you to the Google Maps location.

 Chestermere Bike Park - This park has a large jump section, a smaller pump track, and a skills loop.
 The link takes you to the website to see if the park is dry and open.
 For location, go to Google Maps.